UBESP-DCTV/docker2021ml/README.md

   ```
   # bash docker-run.sh
   ```
-> NOTE 9: or you can explicitly running the command `docker run -d --rm -v <path/to/your/project/directory>:/home/rstudio/persistent-folder -e PASSWORD=docker2021ml -p 8787:8787 docker2021ml`, this time without the `corradolanera/` initial part of the image's name to `docker run` (personalizing the left side of the `-p` argument, in case you need multiple instances)
+> NOTE 9: or, you can explicitly running the command `docker run -d --rm -v <path/to/your/project/directory>:/home/rstudio/persistent-folder -e PASSWORD=docker2021ml -p 8787:8787 docker2021ml`, this time **without the `corradolanera/` initial part** for the image's name into the `docker run` call (personalizing the left side of the `-p` argument, in case you need multiple instances).